andris9/docker-wordpress-nginx/README.md

 ### Security features

   * A lot of functions (including all shell functions and phpinfo) are disabled.
   * All outgoing e-mails are checked - if recipients can't be found from the users table or admin email option, the mail is discarded.
-Helps against trojans that are using PHP `mail()` command.
+Helps against trojans that are using PHP `mail()` command to send spam.
   * All WordPress files belong to user `wordpress`, php is executed as `www-data`
   * Only writable folder for user `www-data` is */uploads* - executing php scripts is forbidden from this directory.
 Helps against attackers that upload php files to server
   * Server and PHP versions are not advertised with headers